Quantum Of The Seas accidents and incidents

 (boat rescue) On April 29, 2015, three cruise vessels – the Quantum ship, the fleet mate Enchantment of the Seas and the NCL ship Norwegian Gem assisted in a rescue operation searching for a yachtsman who fell overboard from his boat.
 Soon a USCG helicopter arrived in the area.
 Approx 1 hour later, the man was found and rescued alive.

 |23 December 2014||Crew / Passenger Injuries and Overboards|

 (sexual) On December 29, 2014 (law news), after the ship docked in homeport Bayonne, New Jersey, a 25-year-old male crew was arrested by FBI agents on charges for sexually assaulting a female passenger.
-The statute defined as crimes of knowingly engaging in a sexual contact with an adult female.
+The statute defined as crimes of knowingly engaging in sexual contact with an adult female.

 The man (Karan Seechurn, from Mauritius) intentionally touched her genitals – directly, through her clothing, and without her permission.
 The incident occurred on Dec 23, while the ship was operating on a Bahamas cruise from NYC (Bayonne NJ).
-The Royal Caribbean employee worked on the ship as cabin attendant (responsible for restocking stateroom mini-bars).
-On this position, he was provided with a master key giving him an access to all cruise cabins, including the victim’s.
+The Royal Caribbean employee worked on the ship as a cabin attendant (responsible for restocking stateroom mini-bars).
+On this position, he was provided with a master key giving him access to all cruise cabins, including the victim.